 Upon completion of the program, students may test for several different certification exams including CompTIA A+, Linux +, Cisco CCENT, CompTIA Security +, and an MCSA exam.
+Certification testing costs are not provided or included in the program cost.

 Calendar(s) are available on our website www.west-mec.org/findyourhappy within the program.